The Tech Interactive: The Tech Challenge

 The Tech Challenge is a design challenge competition for students Grades 4–12.
 Since its inception in 1988, more than 25,000 students have participated in the program, in which teams of students use the engineering design process to solve a real-world problem.
 In past years, participants have been asked to design and build a hovercraft; a structure to withstand an earthquake; and a device to deliver water, among other challenges.
 One of the program's key goals is to engage students underrepresented in STEM fields.

 The Tech Academies

 The Tech Academies program, launched in 2014, provides in-depth professional development for educators to help them integrate high-quality STEM curriculum in their classrooms in Silicon Valley.
 The two-year Tech Academies Fellowship program, through The Tech and San José State University’s College of Science, trains educators in STEM instruction, with a focus on engineering and computer science.
 In 2020, the Tech Academies program received the EdCom award for Innovation in Museum Education from the American Alliance of Museums, and in 2019 it won the Excellence in Museum Education award from the California Association of Museums and the office of the state superintendent of education.

 School programs

 The Tech offers in-person and virtual field trips to school groups from September to June each year.
-The in-person field trip program includes options such as Science Labs, Innovation Labs, and educational IMAX films.

-Virtual programs include hands-on design challenges, multimedia experiences, and an expert speaker program called Book a Biologist.

 The Tech offers field trip scholarships to underserved schools.